Alisafi66/Fire-Alarm-System/README.md

 The other smoke sensor, MQ-2, has been integrated, but its sensitivity further needs calibration before it reliably triggers the alarm.
 # Current Issues:
 The MQ-2 smoke sensor requires adjustments to both sensitivity and threshold if adequate alarm triggering is to be achieved.
 The calibration of the fire sensor is ongoing, as it still outputs a continuous high reading.
+The random false readings from the sensors will continue to create the disturbances.
+Further changes will be made in the calibration of the sensors or different sensors will be tried for more reliable and accurate detection.
 # Next Steps:
 Fine-tuning of the smoke sensor for increased sensitivity.
 Integration with the IoT cloud: the next big goal for this is interfacing the entire system with a cloud IoT platform such as Blynk, which allows remote monitoring and notifications.
 This will involve connecting the ESP32 to Wi-Fi and configuring Blynk for various alerts.